jliocsar/mein-notebook/readme.md

 notiz <cmd> [options]

 Commands:
-  notiz auth              Updates the database access configuration notiz list              List all notes notiz delete <id...>    Delete note(s) by ID(s) ("all" to delete all) notiz open <id>         Opens a note notiz create [note...]
-Create a note
+  notiz upgrade                     Upgrades the command to its latest version notiz auth                        Updates the database access configuration notiz configure <option> <value>  Configures the CLI options notiz search <content>            Search notes by content notiz list                        List all notes notiz delete <id...>              Delete note(s) by ID(s) ("all" to delete all) notiz open <id>                   Opens a note by its ID notiz view <id>                   Views a note by its ID notiz create                      Create a note

 Options:
   --help     Show help                                                 [boolean]